Requirements For Filing A Medical Malpractice Lawsuit

-In order to get a better idea of how much your case may be worth, it’s usually best to discuss the details of your incident with a lawyer who specializes in Alaska birth injury medical malpractice cases.
+In order to get a better idea of how much your case may be worth, it’s best to discuss the details of your incident with a lawyer who works extensively on Alaska birth injury medical malpractice cases.

-Alaska medical malpractice cases are bound by a “pure comparative negligence rule” – meaning if you are determined to be partially responsible for your injury, your total damages awarded will be reduced based on your degree of responsibility.
-For example, if you’re awarded $50,000 in damages but found to be 20% at fault, your total award would be reduced to $40,000.
+Alaska medical malpractice cases are governed by a “pure comparative negligence rule” – meaning if you are determined to be partially responsible for your child’s injuries, your total damages award will be reduced based on your degree of responsibility.
+For example, if your family is awarded $50,000 in damages, but found to be 20% at fault, your total award would be reduced to $40,000.
 But as long as your degree of fault is less than 50%, you’re eligible to receive compensation in a medical malpractice claim.

 Financial Setbacks Of Birth Injuries

 Birth injuries often result in financial struggles for the child and their family.
-While more minor birth injuries may require minimal medical treatment and a short recovery time, more severe conditions (such as infant brain damage caused by hypoxic-ischemic encephalopathy) may require a lifetime of medical treatment, home and vehicle renovations, personal care-takers, and other expenses.
+While minor birth injuries may require minimal medical treatment and a short recovery time, more severe conditions (such as infant brain damage caused by hypoxic-ischemic encephalopathy) can require a lifetime of medical treatment, home and vehicle modification, personal caregivers, and other costly expenses.